 Authorized Shares.
-Upon its effectiveness, the 2022 Plan had a total of 1,574,000 ordinary shares reserved and initially available for issuance, consisting of 1,296,494 newly authorized shares and 277,506 shares that will be rolled over from the 2012 Plan, which were already approved for issuance by our shareholders at previous annual general meetings (which shares will be unused under the 2012 Plan as of its expiration on September 16, 2022).
+Upon its effectiveness, the 2022 Plan had a total of 1,574,000 ordinary shares reserved and initially available for issuance, consisting of 1,296,494 newly authorized shares and 277,506 shares that were rolled over from the 2012 Plan, which were already approved for issuance by our shareholders at previous annual general meetings (which shares were unused under the 2012 Plan as of its expiration on September 16, 2022).
 Out of that initial pool of shares, the number of ordinary shares that may be issued upon the exercise of incentive stock options (within the meaning of Section 422 of the U.S. Internal Revenue Code of 1986, as amended (the "Code")) ("Incentive Stock Options") is capped at 1,574,000.
+Since the effectiveness of the 2022 Plan (through December 31, 2024), an additional 2,374,292 ordinary shares, in the aggregate, have been added by our board of directors to the pool of shares available for future issuances under the plan (in addition to shares that have rolled over or may roll over from the 2012 Plan (as described in the next paragraph).